Expert Reviews – Aberdare NP

 4/5

-There are only two places to stay, both designed for package tourists.
-But the experience is something special.
-I stayed at The Ark, a 4-storey lodge perched on a forested bluff where guests peer out of windows, or off balconies, at a floodlit waterhole and surrounding grasslands to view elephant, buffalo, waterbuck, bushbuck, giant forest hog, and, if lucky black rhino.
+There are only two upmarket lodges situated within the park, both designed for package tourists.
+But the experience they offer is something special.
+I stayed at The Ark, a 4-storey lodge perched on a forested bluff where guests peer out of windows, or off balconies, at a floodlit waterhole and surrounding grasslands to view elephant, buffalo, waterbuck, bushbuck, giant forest hog, and, if lucky, black rhino.
 If that all gets a bit much you can retire to your room where a series of buzzers lets you know when something interesting is outside!

 Expert